elm-land/elm-land/docs/concepts/layouts.md

 As we'll see in the ["Using layouts" section](#using-layouts) below, it's common for pages to send data or other information to their layout.
 In Elm Land, the `Props` type defined in your layout file determines what information can be sent by a page.

-For our new sidebar layout, let's say our we always expect an `Auth.User` value.
+For our new sidebar layout, let's say we always expect an `Auth.User` value.
 This way, we won't have to worry about what the sidebar looks like when a user is not signed in:

 ```elm{3,7-9}
 module Layouts.Sidebar exposing (Props, Model, Msg, layout)